 LEAD BY EXAMPLE

-Only problem is, if you want to make a positive impact, you need to look beyond prevention – focus more on how you and your board can treat those in your organization in such a way that they become more, rather than less than what they were at the point of their employment.
+If you want to make a positive impact, you need to look beyond prevention – focus more on how you and your board can help those in your organization become more, rather than less than what they were at the point of their employment.

 Our paradigms, mental models and mindsets can insulate us from learning and seeing red flags through what’s called a Reflexive Loop.
 It’s an unconscious bias that can reaffirm how well our or how ‘right’ our inner voice is, and subconsciously prevent us from listening to alternative ways of understanding things.
 In this video I’ll explain how the Reflexive Loop works and a tool to expose your assumptions, values and beliefs in a constructive way – FREE GUIDE AVAILABLE.